 Costa Rica is known as a pet-friendly country.
-Your pets are welcomed in many places depending on the size and breed.
-There are dog parks everywhere, many groups dedicated to animals that you can join on Facebook and other social media.
-As pets are not only our life companions but indeed family members, the question of how to bring your pet to Costa Rica while moving there is fundamental.
+Your pets are welcomed in many places depending on their size and breed.
+Dog parks are everywhere and many groups dedicated to animals that you can join on Facebook and other social media.
+As pets are our life companions and family members, the question of how to bring your pet to Costa Rica while moving there is fundamental.

 How can my pets travel?

-Your pets can travel with you in two ways – in a crate inside the cabin (if they are small enough to fit a carrier under the seat in front of you) or in cargo.
+Your pets can travel with you in two ways – in a crate inside the cabin (if small enough to fit a carrier under the seat in front of you) or in cargo.
 Size, breed, and age are additional factors to consider.
 Certain airlines will not transport animals in cargo during the summer, and particular breeds may be prohibited.
-We strongly recommend you double-check with your airline company about the requirements, including crates standards.
+We strongly recommend double-checking with your airline company about the requirements, including crate standards.
 The transportation rules may vary from airline to airline.

 Can my dog sit on my lap during a flight?

 No, pets must remain in their kennel, stowed under the seat in front of you throughout the whole flight.

 Yes, you can.
 But again, policies vary from carrier to carrier.
 Either way, it will require some legwork and additional expenses on the pet owner’s part.
 Most major carriers operate separate cargo services alongside their passenger business.